rhlptdrrr/Student-Result-Management-System/Readme.txt

 I have used eclipse oxygen 3 , java 1.8, tomcat 9.0 and MySQL 5.7.31

+INTRODUCTION:-
+An individual report card of each student has to be displayed and printed at a keystrokeaccording to any selected format.
+An important aid for teachers and students to judge their  performance.

 FUNCTIONALITIES:-
 1.The admin should login into the system with unique her/his username and password.
 2.If the user name and password are valid then admin can gain access to the system.